TanjaKec/DataLiteracy/content/module2/Visualisation/_index.en.markdown

   scale_colour_wsj() +
   theme_wsj() +

-  # forms a matrix of scatterplots for each continet
+  # forms a matrix of scatterplots for each continent
   facet_grid(rows = vars(continent))
 ```